 - “I woke up to a violent sexual dream and found myself to be aroused.”

-- “In my dream I was touching someone I know who is a minor.
+- “In my dream I was touching someone I know who might have been a minor.
 I must be a horrible person.”

 After waking up from one of these unwanted sexual dreams, many people are left feeling anxious, fearful, ashamed, disgusted and worried that their dreams mean something.
 What if those unwanted, intrusive sexual dreams mean that deep down, there is something dark and sinister lurking inside of me?
 What if my dreams are an expression of what I truly want and I’m in denial about it?